Hyraze/ai-collective-tools/CONTRIBUTING.md

 4. **Submission:** Use the proper Pricing hashtags from [README](README.md) and follow this format `- [Tool Name](Tool Link) - Tool Description #pricing_tag`

+5. **Organize:** Make sure to sort the links alphabetically under each section.

-5. **Commit and Push:** Commit your changes and push them to your forked repository on GitHub.
+6. **Commit and Push:** Commit your changes and push them to your forked repository on GitHub.

-6. **Create a Pull Request:** Create a new pull request from your forked repository to the main branch of AI Tools Collective repository.
+7. **Create a Pull Request:** Create a new pull request from your forked repository to the main branch of AI Tools Collective repository.
 Provide a clear description of your changes and reference for any related issues.

-7. **Review and Collaboration:** Your pull request will be reviewed by maintainers and contributors.
+8. **Review and Collaboration:** Your pull request will be reviewed by maintainers and contributors.
 Be prepared to address any feedback or make further improvements.

-8. **Merge:** Once your pull request is approved, it will be merged into the main repository.
+9. **Merge:** Once your pull request is approved, it will be merged into the main repository.
 Congratulations on your contribution!

 ## Code of Conduct